TrueRou/maimai.py/docs/modules/concepts.md

 songs: MaimaiSongs = await client.songs()
 ```

-Here `await client.songs()` returns a wrapped `MaimaiSongs`, and the wrapped instance provides you with some convenience utils compared to returning `list[Song]` directly.

-For example, you can call `songs.by_title()` to filter songs, or `songs.songs` to access the original list if desired.

-We have wrapped most of elements (`MaimaiSongs`, `MaimaiScores`, `MaimaiPlates`), you can check them out by yourself.
+For IO-intensive applications, asynchronous calls can provide significant development advantages by avoiding blocking without affecting readability. **maimai.py only supports asynchronous calls**.

+We do not currently have plans to provide synchronous calls.
+If you encounter any difficulties, please contact us, and we will do our best to assist you.

 ::: tip
-You can share `MaimaiClient` instances throughout your application, or create new instances on each request.
+You can share a `MaimaiClient` instance throughout the application or create a new instance for each request.
 :::

+## Encapsulate

+The previously mentioned `MaimaiSongs` is an encapsulated object.
+Compared to directly returning `list[Song]`, encapsulated objects provide some convenient methods.

+For example, you can directly call methods like `songs.by_title()` for filtering.
+If needed, you can access the original list through `songs.songs`.

+We have encapsulated most data (`MaimaiSongs`, `MaimaiScores`, `MaimaiPlates`), and readers can explore the predefined methods.

+Due to the flexibility of encapsulated objects, we have designed a caching mechanism based on them to avoid multiple requests for chart information and other data.
+For details on the caching mechanism and cache refresh, please refer to the caching strategy section.

 ## Data Provider